liatrio/liatrio-otel-collector/cmd/compgen/README.md

 for details on how to use mdatagen.

-Assuming you have uncommented the include of Makefile.Common in the generated receiver, you can run mdatagen by with `make mdatagen`.
+Assuming you have uncommented the include of Makefile.Common in the generated receiver, you can run mdatagen via the `make gen` command.

 ### Build Component Logic